 Conclusion

-At this point, you have learned to Install The latest long-term release MariaDB 10.11, which is maintained for five years, on Ubuntu 20.04.
+At this point, you have learned to Install The latest long-term release MariaDB 10.11, which has been maintained for five years, on Ubuntu 20.04.
 Also, you have learned to access your MariaDB shell Configure A Password-authenticated Administrative User, and do basic tasks.

 Hope you enjoy it.
 You may be interested in these articles: